Stop killing your tension

 Read the room.

-When you write a story, there are half a million people in the room.
-You'd better read it right.
+When you write a story, a half million people are in the room.
+You'd better read it right!

 The iceberg theory

-Hemingway coined the term “the iceberg theory,” which means that the text on the page (including the dialogue) should contain only 1/8 of what’s really happening.
+Hemingway coined the term “iceberg theory,” which means that the text on the page (including the dialogue) should contain only 1/8 of what’s really happening.
 The emotional nuances of emotion, theme, and story should be hidden.
 They’re all felt by the reader anyway if the writing is good enough.

 Never tell the reader, or anyone you’re talking to, how to feel.
 Don’t spell out emotions.
 The more you explain, the less the reader will feel it.